 In order to achieve their vision of a system for creating positive change, Handprint has needed to tackle some of the most difficult problems in sustainability: risk and ease of access.

 With a background in the academic, business, technological and climate sectors, the creators of Handprint had already run into the problems facing sustainability on just about every level possible.
 But this has given them the insight needed to overcome them.

-In the past, if a company wanted to purchase trees, or some other carbon offset project, to sell as part of their offering to customers, they had to do so in advance, taking on substantial risk in complex projects.
+In the past, if a company wanted to purchase trees or some other carbon offset project to sell as part of their offering to customers, they had to do so in advance.
+This meant taking on substantial risks in complex projects.
 Smaller companies often could not afford the bulk fronting costs, icing them out immediately.
-Larger companies had to figure out how to take their large scale project and divide it up for their customers, not to mention future risks such as the project falling through or unpredictable costs (or consequences).
+Bigger companies had to figure out how to take their large-scale project and divide it up for their customers.
+To which you can add future risks such as the project falling through or unpredictable costs (or consequences).

 It is impossible to put a price on the sustainability of our planet, just as it is impossible to undo a footprint.
 But thanks to the technology and innovation of startups like Handprint, it is more than possible to build a new model for sustainability, which puts the power to create change back into the hands of individuals.
 The revolution is already here.